Clinical Internship / Practicum Program

 Why does the Clinical Internship Program study Bowen theory exclusively?

-Living Systems has adopted Bowen theory as its primary theoretical approach to counselling, education, training and research.
+Living Systems Counselling has adopted Bowen theory as its primary theoretical approach to counselling, education, training and research.
 In this way, each area of the organization’s mission can complement and inform the others.
-For trainees to represent the approach taken by Living Systems with clients, they must have an adequate grasp of Bowen theory and the ability to apply it.
+For trainees to represent the approach taken by Living Systems Counselling with clients, they must have an adequate grasp of Bowen theory and the ability to apply it.
 We believe it is more important to know one theory well than to have a superficial knowledge of many theories.
 Bowen theory is an open theory that is subject to modification by new knowledge from the natural sciences.
 Trainees, accordingly, learn some of the recent developments in such areas as brain research, the stress response and primatology, each of which has relevance for key concepts of the theory.

-The Clinical Internship Program has been offered at Living Systems since 1984.
+The Clinical Internship Program has been offered at Living Systems Counselling since 1984.
 From its inception under Dr. Ronald Richardson, the program has focused on marriage and family therapy informed by Bowen theory.
 The current faculty and supervisors of the Clinical Internship Program have trained at the Bowen Center and the program director trained with Dr. Bowen.
-Together, Living Systems and its predecessor – the North Shore Counselling Centre – have more than two decades of experience with the theory and its applications.
+Together, Living Systems Counselling and its predecessor – the North Shore Counselling Centre – have more than two decades of experience with the theory and its applications.

 Can I use clinical hours and supervision time toward my accreditation?